 Dryel is an at-home dry cleaning kit for your delicate clothes.
 The kit is really easy to use and includes a stain stick to pre-treat any problem areas.
-With Dryel, you can avoid the harsh chemicals used at a typical dry cleaning store and you no longer have to drive to get your clothes cleaned!
+With Dryel, you can avoid the harsh chemicals used at a typical dry-cleaning store.

 Want to save this DIY for later?
-I’ve got you covered!
 Use the pin below to quickly find this project on your Pinterest board.